AlexanderSavochkin/AlexanderSavochkin.github.io/output/posts/streaming-data-from-fpga-using-on-chip-block-ram-as-buffer/index.rst

 Introduction
 =======================

-This post continues the series of posts describing experiments with using FPGA as a high speed (millions of samples per second) data capturing device and continues my previous post, where we defined the exchange protocol and measured timing.
-As I concluded in that post, we need to have a buffer on the capturing device side which can hold the samples is the computer reading the data temporary stops polling the data due to handling OS interrupts.
+This post continues the series of posts describing experiments with using an FPGA as a high-speed (millions of samples per second) data capturing device.
+It continues from my previous post, where we defined the exchange protocol and measured timing.
+As I concluded in that post, we need to have a buffer on the capturing device side, which can hold the samples if the computer temporarily stops polling the data due to handling OS interrupts.

-Conveniently, FPGAs typically have RAM on the chip which can be used for builing such a buffer, and we will explore how to use it in this post.
-We will create a simple data generator which will simulate the data and write it into the buffer, and then read the data from the buffer and transfer it into the parallel bus.
+Conveniently, FPGAs typically have RAM on the chip, which can be used for building such a buffer, and we will explore how to use it in this post.
+We will create a simple data generator that will simulate the data and write it into the buffer, and then read the data from the buffer and transfer it to the parallel bus.

-This test program partially implements my project of building a microphone array with multiple INMP441 microphones connected to the FPGA, which I briefly describe in the next section.
+This test program partially implements my project of building a microphone array with multiple INMP441 microphones connected to the FPGA, which I will briefly describe in the next section.

 ==========================
 High level design overview